Vocal Summer School

 Location, accommodation and facilities

-St Marys Music School is one of five specialist music schools in the UK, designated by the UK Government as providing the highest standard of music training and development.
-The School is located right in the heart of the stunning city of Edinburgh, capital of Scotland and home to the world-famous Edinburgh International Festival and Edinburgh Fringe Festival.
+St Mary’s Music School is one of five specialist music schools in the UK, providing the highest standard of music training and development.
+The School is located right in the heart of the stunning city of Edinburgh, the capital of Scotland and home to the world-famous Edinburgh International Festival and Edinburgh International Fringe Festival.

 Access to the School is easy with a quick journey by tram, bus or taxi from Edinburgh International Airport which is just 20 minutes away and has direct access to airports throughout the UK and abroad.
-Haymarket train station is just two-minute walk away.
+Haymarket train station is just two minutes' walk away.

-As well as making use of our fleet of pianos, including a Model B Steinway, students on the course will enjoy all the facilities of our historic campus at Coates Hall, including twin ensuite bedrooms (sharing with one other student), beautiful gardens and a multi-sports court.
+As well as making use of our extensive practice rooms, students will enjoy all the facilities of this historic school, including twin ensuite bedrooms (sharing with one other student), beautiful gardens, sports court, and table tennis and pool tables.

 Fees and admission

-The Vocal Summer School is a fully inclusive residential course.
+The Vocal Summer School is a fully inclusive residential course with a fee of £1,050 (Travel not included but funding is available).

 Up to 100% funding is available towards fees and travel expenses with all applications for financial assistance being warmly welcomed.
-Please contact Dr JoAnna Collings, Bursar.
+Bursaries will be allocated on a means-tested basis.
+Please contact Dr JoAnna Collings, Bursar at bursar@smms.uk for more information.

 Dr. JoAnna Collings